thomaswmellor-eng/open_deep_research/README.md

 Remote servers can be configured as authenticated or unauthenticated and support JWT-based authentication through OAuth endpoints.

-### Evaluation
+### 📊 Evaluation

-A comprehensive batch evaluation system designed for detailed analysis and comparative studies.
+Comprehensive batch evaluation system for detailed analysis and comparative studies.

 #### **Features:**
 - **Multi-dimensional Scoring**: Specialized evaluators with 0-1 scale ratings